poncj/solidity-rps/README.md

 node deploy.js
 ```

-4. Аfter executing the previous command in the terminal we should see the address of the token.
+4. Аfter executing the previous command in the terminal we should see the contract address.
 You must copy this address and specify it in your .env as `CONTRACT_ADDRESS`.

 This is where the deployment of contract ends.
 Now we need to configure the files of the /production/ folder.